grafana/agent/docs/sources/flow/concepts/modules.md

 ## Module loaders

-A _Module loader_ is a Grafana Agent Flow component which retreives a module and runs the components defined inside of it.
+A _Module loader_ is a Grafana Agent Flow component which retrieves a module and runs the components defined inside of it.

 Module loader components are responsible for:

-* Retreiving the module source to run.
+* Retrieving the module source to run.
 * Creating a [Component controller][] for the module to run in.
 * Passing arguments to the loaded module.
 * Exposing exports from the loaded module.